direktiv/direktiv-apps/googlepusher/readme.md

 # Store

-Store appends to a google spreadsheet.
+Add a row to a 'Google Sheets' spreadsheet.

 ## Input

-- Grab a service account key.
+- On a Google Cloud project, create a Service Account.
-- Look at the client_email in the credentials.json and provide access for that email to the spreadsheet ID you wish to edit.
+- Download a JSON-format Service Account key file.
-- Enable the google sheets api for the project listed in the service account key.
+- Enable the 'Google Sheets API' on the Google Cloud project.
-- Send the following input file so the program knows what to access and write to the spreadsheet
+- Populate the following input object, using the `client_email` and `private_key` fields for their respective matching fields.

 ```json
 {